nvi-inc/fs-vgos/fs-vgos.md

     group:slot:eMSN:#disks found:#disks nominal:free space:total space:status1:status2:type
     ```

-    It may be easier to read if individual groups are queried, for group 1:
+    It may be easier to read if individual groups are queried; eg. for group 1:

     ```fs
     mk6=mstat?1;
     ```

-    If the module has already been initialized (status1 is `initialized`?),
+    If the module has already been initialized (status1 is `initialized`),
     and the data is no longer needed, erase it:

     ```fs